ibm-cloud-docs/fortigate-10g/cancelling-firewall.md

 3. Choose to either cancel immediately or on the anniversary date (next billing cycle).
 4. Confirm your selection.

-If the option to cancel a firewall does not exist in the dropdown, the firewall has already been requested to be cancelled.
+If the option to cancel a firewall is missing, then it is already being cancelled.

 Downgrading from a High Availability to a Standalone server is not supported.
 {: note}